 The busses arrive for student pick up at 3:10 and 3:25 PM.
 Teachers receive some additional time at the end of the day to work and prepare lessons.
 Students also receive gym instruction every day, which provides classroom teachers with an additional 45-minute prep window.
-Students can choose to participate in the Right To Play program from 3:30 PM to 5:30 PM.
+Students can choose to participate in student council, volleyball, running club, or seikido from 3:30 PM to 5:30 PM.
 Our day ends at 4 PM.